-On October 1, 2020, the Company completed its acquisition of Chart Industries, Inc.'s MVE cryobiological storage business (the "MVE Acquisition") for a cash consideration of \$317.5 million, subject to customary closing working capital and other adjustments.
+On October 1, 2020, the Company completed its acquisition of Chart Industries, Inc.'s MVE cryobiological storage business for a cash consideration of \$317.5 million, subject to customary closing working capital and other adjustments.
 The Company financed a portion of the closing cash payment of the MVE Acquisition with the net proceeds of the Blackstone Private Placement, as further discussed in Note 13.
 MVE is a global leader in manufactured vacuum insulated products and cryogenic freezer systems for the life sciences industry.
 MVE has manufacturing and distribution operations in the Americas, EMEA and APAC.
 As a result of the MVE Acquisition, the Company has extended its integrated logistics solutions to provide a broad range of cryogenic dewars and freezers to the life sciences industry.

 As of October 1, 2020, the Company recorded net assets acquired of \$317.5 million, including goodwill of \$106.2 million.
-Through March 31, 2021, the Company did not record any material measurement period adjustments.
+Through June 30, 2021, the Company recorded a measurement period adjustment of \$0.5 million relating to the estimated working capital settlement to be paid to the sellers, resulting in adjusted goodwill of \$106.7 million and adjusted net assets acquired of \$318.0 million.
 The purchase price allocation for the assets acquired and liabilities assumed remains open due to the finalization of the purchase price allocation during the measurement process.